oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 The shellcode then proceeds to XOR decrypt `compressedSizeDllFile` bytes and loads `VirtualAlloc` Windows API function.

 **GetModuleBaseAddress and GetExportAddress**
 Windows API functions are resolved using two functions. `GetModuleBaseAddress` is used to resolve the base address of `kernel32` using a hash value (see `Helper.cpp`).
-The function reads the Process Environnement Bloc `PEB` and list loaded modules until `kernel32` is found.
+The function reads the Process Environnement Bloc `PEB` and lists all loaded modules until `kernel32` is found.
 `GetExportAddress` acts like the "real" Windows API `GetProcAddress`, it resolves the address of the function inside the provided module that corresponds to the hash value given in argument.
 This implementation supports forwarded functions.

 `VirtualAlloc` is used to allocate `sizeDllFile` bytes.
 The allocated space will receive the decompressed payload. `lzo1z_decompress` is called to decompress the payload, after that, the memory region holding the compressed payload is zeroed out using `memset` (`mmemset` is just a custom *inline* implementation of `memset`).